-This summary presents the key findings from this study, including eight key challenges identified as being experienced by disabled people and people with mental health challenges.
+This summary presents the key findings from this study, including eight key challenges identified as being experienced by disabled people and people with mental health challenges: Information Provision, Accessing Practical Goods, Unpaid Care and Parenting, Increased Financial Pressure, Increased Risk of Domestic Abuse, Accessing Services, Isolation and Connection, Perceptions.
 As well as these eight areas, two overarching challenges were also clear: uncertainty and the impact on mental health.
-These two themes run through much of the entire report and the below diagram highlights the overarching nature of these themes.
+These two themes run through much of the entire report.